odedia/ops-manager-automation-cc/README.md

 # ops-manager-automation-cc

 ## What is this?
+This is a fork of https://github.com/amcginlay/ops-manager-automation-cc to target AWS deployments.

-The following steps use [Control Tower](https://github.com/EngineerBetter/control-tower) to build a [Concourse](https://concourse-ci.org/) instance on [Google Cloud Platform](https://cloud.google.com/), then uses a combination of [GCS](https://cloud.google.com/storage/) buckets, [Credhub](https://docs.cloudfoundry.org/credhub/), a suite of [Platform Automation](http://docs.pivotal.io/platform-automation) tools and a single Concourse pipeline to deploy (and upgrade) the entire OpsMan and PCF product stack directly from the [Pivotal Network](https://network.pivotal.io).
+The following steps use [Control Tower](https://github.com/EngineerBetter/control-tower) to build a [Concourse](https://concourse-ci.org/) instance on [AWS](https://console.aws.amazon.com/), then uses a combination of [S3](https://console.aws.amazon.com/s3/home/) buckets, [Credhub](https://docs.cloudfoundry.org/credhub/), a suite of [Platform Automation](http://docs.pivotal.io/platform-automation) tools and a single Concourse pipeline to deploy (and upgrade) the entire OpsMan and PCF product stack directly from the [Pivotal Network](https://network.pivotal.io).

 The pipelines currently support [Pivotal Container Service](https://pivotal.io/platform/pivotal-container-service) and [Pivotal Application Service](https://pivotal.io/platform/pivotal-application-service) with related products.